We will still have measures in place to ensure a safe and enjoyable visit to The White House.

 Table service will remain to enable you to relax and enjoy your visit without needing to get up and order drinks or food etc. However, if you’re just popping in for a quick drink, or you’d like pay as you leave, you will now be able to go to the bar to do so.

-Please note, we cannot save specific tables or areas; table allocations depend on the number of people dining and current social distancing measures.
+Please note, we cannot save specific tables or areas.

 The White House stands like a land mark high on the Pennine hills, with panoramic views of the surrounding moors and Hollingworth Lake far below.